-Symptoms of Diabetes1
+Symptoms of Diabetes

-Linda B. Bobroff2
+Linda B. Bobroff

-Type 2 diabetes is a growing health concern in the U.S., for children as well as adults.
+Type 2 diabetes is a growing health concern for children as well as adults in the United States.
 Diabetes that is uncontrolled can lead to blindness, kidney disease, heart disease, and amputations.
-Early treatment to control blood glucose levels helps decrease the risk for these health problems.
+Early treatment to control blood glucose levels helps decrease a person's chances of developing these health problems.
 Everyone should be tested for diabetes at their regular checkups.
 If you have any of the following symptoms of diabetes, see your health care provider right away!
-(Remember that sometimes type 2 diabetes has no symptoms.)
+(Remember, sometimes type 2 diabetes has no symptoms.)

-- ☐ Increased urination, either more often or in greater amounts than normal for you, may be caused by high blood sugar. - □ Excessive thirst or hunger.
-If you are thirsty more often, or if you can't satisfy your thirst, this may be a symptom of diabetes.
-Some people with untreated diabetes feel like eating all the time.
-Their appetite is greater than normal for them.
+□ Increased urination.
+If you are urinating either more often or in greater amounts than normal, it may be caused by high blood sugar.

+Excessive thirst or hunger.
+If you are thirsty more often than normal, or if you can't satisfy your thirst, this may be a symptom of diabetes.
+Some people with untreated diabetes feel like eating all the time; their appetite is greater than normal for them.